BlockchainCommons/BCSwiftSecureComponents/README.md

 # BCSwiftSecureComponents

-A collection of useful primitives for cryptography, semantic graphs, and cryptocurrency.
+A collection of useful primitives for cryptography, semantic graphs, and cryptocurrency in Swift.

 Features `crypto-envelope`, which supports everything from enclosing the most basic of plaintext messages, to innumerable recursive permutations of encryption, signing, sharding, and representing semantic graphs.